manuelseeger/odata2ts/README.md

 ## Acknowledgment

-The [parser](src/lib/parser/) for OData metadata to JS was taken over from [elasticio/odata2openapi](https://github.com/elasticio/odata2openapi).
+The [parser](src/lib/parser/) for OData metadata to JS was taken and adapted from [elasticio/odata2openapi](https://github.com/elasticio/odata2openapi).

 Handling of SAP C4C vocabulary has been added to the parser.
 All the heavy lifting has been done by the original authors.